tranghaviet/ab-testing-example/README.md

 - Enable users to interact with the preview by clicking on specific UI elements (e.g., buttons, product descriptions) to mark them as areas for A/B testing.
 - Integrate an LLM (e.g., via an API like OpenAI or a mock implementation) to generate A/B test ideas and content variations for the selected areas.
 - Allow users to apply these LLM-generated suggestions directly to the e-commerce site, updating the live preview dynamically.
+- Finally, these changes must actually affect the Task 1 website and be reflected when it is accessed.

 ## Evaluation criteria